 Sligo is home to many markets.
-On Saturday you can visit Sligo Farmers Market at the IT, the Rathcormac artisan food and craft market, Beltra Country Market and Drummartin Market in South Sligo.
+On Saturday you can visit Sligo Farmers Market at the IT, the Rathcormac artisan food and craft market, Beltra Country Market and Achonry Farmers Market.
 On Sunday the Strandhill people’s market is on at Sligo airport.
+The new Collooney Market is on every Sunday from 11am – 3pm at the Teeling Centre.
 Cliffoney Market is on the first and third Sunday of the month.
 All the markets are the perfect places to pick up gifts and try some fabulous food.

 8. Immerse yourself in a seaweed bath.

 Your skin will feel wonderful after you’ve relaxed in your hot water bath.
-Check out Voya in Strandhill or Killgallens in Enniscrone.
+Check out Voya in Strandhill or Kilcullens in Enniscrone.